February Education News

 The exchange between our audiences, our art and our artists is a powerful reminder that our work exists to give children the power to be in control, to have an effect and experience freedom.

-Polyglot’s involvement in Come Back Home is assisted by the Australian Government through the Australia Council for the Arts, its arts funding and advisory body.
+Polyglot’s involvement in Come Back Home is assisted by the Australian Government through Creative Australia, its principal arts investment and advisory body

 A new partnership